justpham/justpham/README.md

 I also have worked at the following companies:
   - AMD 🟥
   - Intel 🟦
+  - AUO (Formerly AVOCOR before acquisition) 📺

 # 🔭 I’m currently working on ...
-  - Building a functional HTTP-compliant Server
+  - Building a Video Call App/Library in C++
+  - Bootloader for a STM32F* Microcontroller

 # 🌱 I’m currently learning ...
   - TCP/IP